h3nr7/aind-projects/README.md

-# aind-projects
+## AIND Projects
-This is a collection of all AIND projects revisit
+This is a collection of all AI Nanodegree projects revisitedand documented.